Phone contract vs buying outright: which is cheaper?

 By purchasing a phone SIM free, you can then pair it with your own SIM only tariff.

-This often has a cheaper total cost compared to traditional phone contracts, but with the benefit of splitting the cost over a long period.
+This often has a cheaper total cost compared to traditional phone contracts, but with the benefit of splitting the cost over a long period and the freedom to switch networks (assuming you pick a 1 month rolling SIM only plan).

 Final verdict: which is cheaper?